 This article suggests answers for the most common questions asked during a teacher’s interview.

-One has to be ready to explain his/her teaching profile and everything that is related to education, background experience and teaching philosophies.
+- Be prepared to explain your teaching profile and everything that is related to your education, background experience and teaching philosophies.

-Therefore, be prepared to answer the frequently asked teacher interview questions.
+- Prepare and review your answers to these frequently asked teacher interview questions.

-As it is easy for an interviewer to recognize an unprepared candidate by reading his body language, one has to practice answering the basic questions beforehand.
+- As it is easy for an interviewer to recognize an unprepared candidate by reading his body language, practice answering the basic questions a few times before the interview.

 Sample Teacher Interview Questions and Answers